Ninja-Koala/curly_curves/content/posts/quadratic_bezier_arc_length_parametrization.md

 # But how to prove that?

 At first glance, I had no idea how to tackle that.
-I've learned some Galois theory, which enables you to prove that a polynomial has no solution in radicals (like the Abel-Ruffini Theorem mentioned above), but that is clearly not immediately applicable here.
+I've learned some Galois theory, which enables you to prove that a polynomial has no solution in radicals (the nth roots), but that is clearly not immediately applicable here.
 Hence, I used my favorite search engine and found this: https://math.stackexchange.com/a/4223360.
 I was delighted that someone gave such a nice overview over the topic and started to look into the papers by Lin and Chow.
 Chow actually used Lin's result to prove there is no closed form solution for $x+e^x = 0$ and then proves that polynomials which can't be solved by radicals also can't be solved by using $\log$ and $\exp$.
 All those results are conditional, though and assume Schanuel's conjecture.

-Schanuel's conjecture is widely believed to be true, but seems pretty hard to proof.
+Schanuel's conjecture is widely believed to be true, but seems pretty hard to prove.
-It basically says that there is no unexpected polynomial relationship between the numbers $\alpha$ and
+It basically says that there is no nontrivial polynomial relationship between the numbers $\alpha$ and
 $e^\alpha$.
 For all the details, see [Wikipedia](https://en.wikipedia.org/wiki/Schanuel%27s_conjecture).

 Looking at Lin's result, I thought it looked promising for proving the nonexistence of a closed form arc length parametrization.
 Of course, it's a bummer that it depends on an unproven conjecture, but well.